 Disappointing Last Level: The final mission of Dead Man's Switch is a grindy trip through an underground maze filled with Demonic Spiders and very little plot or character development.
 The final mission of Dragonfall is a lesser offender by having more plot development and less annoying foes, but it's still debatable if the undergound maze section was really necessary (at least you can traverse it quickly when you know what to do) and opinions on the final boss (specifically his game mechanics) are split.

 Auto Reload is a pistol skill that can be unlocked as early as the 4th level in the Karma system.
-With this skill, you can practically keep firing your pistol for any round you want as you do not have to spend an obligatory AP to reload and makes magazine capacity an afterthought; only the damage inflicted per round is made important.
+It removes the AP cost for reloading.
+With this skill, you can keep firing your pistol for as long as you have AP, which is really gamebreaking when you take into account the fact that several weapons and high AP skills use your ammo capacity as a check against you abusing them.
 This makes revolvers very useful as it averts their short clip capacity handicap and effectively turns your character into The Gunslinger.
 Once you have maxed out your pistol skill, you effectively have a high chance of scoring critical hits on your enemy while never having to reload.
-But only on pistols/revolvers; the other guns have no such luxury.
+This is balanced by the fact that pistols are the only gun category with the ability and are on the low end of the damage scale.

 Paranoia Fuel: One mission has you storming a corporate building to stop some immoral blood magic research.
 It is possible for you to steal the research data and sell it for cash.
 The research in question?
 A magic that will allow the user to kill a person, no matter where he or she is, so long as the user has access to a blood relative...good luck sleeping if you let that knowledge get out there.